A Unified Framework for Hopsets and Spanners: A Lower Bound for the Unified Algorithm

 In the previous sections, we showed that the general hopset $H(k,f)$ can essentially achieve all of the state-of-the-art results for hopsets.
 We now show that unfortunately, $H(k,f)$ cannot achieve significantly better results.
+In this section, all of our logarithms are of base $2$.